 Before you jump in head first and run your next recruitment campaign on the radio, here are some tips you should consider.

 Stick with one job opening per ad.
 Radio works best when you can dramatize a single idea.
 Choose one of your openings and dramatize the benefits of the job and why working for your company would be the best decision the listener ever made.
-If you have multiple openings available, either create separate ads for each, or prioritize them by order of importance.
+If you have multiple openings available, either create separate ads for

 Avoid lists of qualifications.
 It can be easy to take your newspaper listing and turn it into a radio script.
 Listing out qualifications and required experience is boring.
 Find a way to say those things creatively.
 Make the job sound fun and exciting, get the listener eager to apply.
 Don’t worry, we can write the copy for you.